Rushabh-118/dsa/README.md

 ## 💡 How to Use

 1. Browse to a folder by topic
-2. Open the .java files for each problem
+2. Open the .cpp files for each problem
 3. Code is well-commented for learning purposes
-4. Run using any Java IDE or CLI
+4. Run using any c++ IDE or CLI

 ---